Camping in Normandy

 Caen The home town of William the Conqueror suffered badly during the Second World War: the Memorial of Caen is a museum dedicated to peace.
 The Musée des Beaux-Arts is an impressive art gallery in the grounds of the Chateau Ducal, which along with the Abbaye aux Dames and the Abbaye aux Hommes was built by William and his wife Mathilda.

-Honfleur With its cobbled streets, and narrow houses jostling along the quay, Honfleur is the epitome of a Normandy fishing port.
+Honfleur With its cobbled streets, and colourful narrow houses jostling along the quay, Honfleur is the epitome of a Normandy fishing port.
 The fish market opens according to landings, so ask locally for days and times.
-Erik Satie was born in Hornfleur and the ‘Maisons Satie’ is a musical and visual experience created as a tribute to the composer and his work.
+Composer and pianist Erik Satie was born in Honfleur and the ‘Maisons Satie’ is a musical and visual experience created as a tribute to him and his work.